zackjmhx/Open-Vulkan-Game-Framework/README.md

 # Stability

-The framework currently has no stable release.
-While it's being built there is no gaurentee it will work--at all or as expected
+The framework is in alpha and currently has no stable release.
+While it's being built there is no gaurentee it will work.
+While it should always compile, it may not function as expected until a full release.